Preserving Your Assets While Paying For Nursing Home Care

 Unfortunately, none of these are foolproof when it comes to ensuring Medicaid eligibility.
 You also need to be extremely cautious of avoiding potential tax penalties, as well as ‘gifting’ money or property you may eventually need to provide for yourself.

 Our New York Medicaid Planning Attorneys Are Here to Help

 To discuss the available options in terms of ensuring your future financial and medical needs are provided for, call or contact Cavallo & Cavallo online.
 Whether taking the appropriate precautions in terms of advance planning or dealing with a more immediate and pressing concern our professional New York Medicaid planning and asset protection attorneys are here to help.
-Request a consultation in our Bronx or New Rochelle office today.
+Request a consultation in our Bronx or Westchester office today.